Bayesian semiparametric long memory models for discretized event data: Amazon bird vocalization data

 Our analysis focuses on two characteristics of the bird vocalization dynamics.
 First, we are interested in the distribution of duration of bird song activity and inactivity - in particular, our results indicate that the duration cannot be adequately modeled by the exponential distribution.
 In the context of event data, exponential inter-event times are routinely assumed for mathematical and computational simplicity.
 However, many naturally occurring events, such as earthquakes \citep{ogata1991some}, landscape evolution \citep{weymer2018statistical}, and human brain activity \citep{tagliazucchi2013breakdown}, have been shown not to follow such patterns.
 We are also interested in identifying time periods when birds are more likely to sing and recovering groups of bird species that have similar singing patterns.

+Define the marginal probability of vocalization for a given time interval of length $\Delta t$ to be the probability of observing at least one vocalization when a time interval of this length is selected at random.
 In the left panel of Figure \ref{fig:marginal_and_conditional_probabilites} we show the marginal probabilities of a vocalization during minute intervals of length $\Delta t = \{1,2,4, 9, 15, 30, 60, 90\}$ for 15 different bird species.
 On the right panel of Figure \ref{fig:marginal_and_conditional_probabilites}, we show the probabilities of vocalizations conditioned on the event that the bird vocalized in the previous interval of the same length.
 Quite naturally the marginal probabilities show an increasing pattern with the length of intervals.
-However, the conditional probabilities are mostly constant over these intervals with an overall decreasing pattern.
+However, there is very little variation in the conditional probabilities with changes in $\Delta t$.
 Such scaling of summary statistics is commonly encountered in self-similar stochastic processes \citep{pipiras2017long}.
+Additionally, the distance autocorrelations \citep{zhou2012measuring} and the periodogram of the binary series for one day of recording for the species Corythopis torquata is displayed in Figure \ref{fig:dacf_periodogram}.
+The distance autocorrelation is a popular alternative to the standard autocorrelation function for investigating non-linear dependence structures and thus is more suitable for the binary time series data presented here.
+The slow decay in the distance autocorrelation and the spikes in the spectrum for small frequencies indicate potential long range dependence in the data.

+We will use the notation $X(t)$ for the stochastic process $\{X_t\}_{t \in \mathbb{R}}$.
 A stochastic process $X(t)$ is said to be self-similar if for any $c>0$ we have $X(ct) \overset{d}{=}c^H X(t)$, so that the random variables $X(t)$ and $X(ct)$ are equivalent in distribution up to scaling factors governed by the parameter $H$.
 This parameter $H \in (0,1)$ is commonly known as the Hurst exponent.
-Given a time series $\{X_t, t \in \mathcal{T}\}$ many methods have been proposed to estimate $H$ mostly focusing on continuous data.
-To our knowledge, currently there is no literature on estimating the Hurst exponent for long memory binary time series.
-Nonetheless, we use ReScaled range (RS) analysis \citep{hurst1951long, mandelbrot1969some} and detrended fluctuation analysis (DTA) \citep{peng1994mosaic} in our exploratory analysis.
+A self-similar process with stationary increments has non-summable autocovariances \citep{pipiras2017long} and is known as a long range dependent (LRD) time series.
+In such series, the degree of long range dependence is controlled by $H$.
+For continuous time series data, many methods have been proposed to estimate $H$: the ReScaled range (RS) analysis \citep{hurst1951long, mandelbrot1969some}, detrended fluctuation analysis \citep{peng1994mosaic}, log periodogram regression \citep{geweke1983estimation}, local Whittle approximation \citep{robinson1995gaussian} etc. Although these methods typically apply to continuous data, we use these estimators in our exploratory analyses.